goldexrobot/core.integration/README.md

 #### UI config

-UI config defines externally allowed domains and should provide emergency contacts to show to a customer:
+UI config is `ui-config.yaml` inside UI zip package that defines externally allowed domains and should provide emergency contacts (hardware critical failures) to show to a customer:

 ```yaml
 # Multiline text to show to a customer (along with "Please contact support team:") in case of critical terminal failure